North Somerset library service transformation consultation 2025-26

 The options – designed to achieve £433,000 in savings – included transferring up to three libraries to community management or closure (Worle, Winscombe and Pill), adjusting staffed opening hours, expanding outreach services, reducing central costs (including the book budget), and exploring new income sources.

-Outcome to the consultation
+Outcome of the consultation

 Close to 5,000 responses were submitted to the consultation.
 This included those received through a children’s survey.
 Each has been read, considered and has helped shape the final report recommendations.
 This will go to Cabinet and Full Council on 24 February.

 The Cabinet report is now available to view online.
-This includes the full set of draft recommendations for the future library service.
+This includes the full set of draft recommendations for the future library service, outlining how consultation feedback, equality assessments and financial evidence have informed the proposed way forward.

 If you require an accessible version of the Cabinet report, please email libraries.review@n-somerset.gov.uk